 Overweight container guide

-Why are overweight containers and mis-declared weights a problem?
+Why are overweight containers a problem?

 - Lead to vessels being improperly stowed, which can adversely affect vessel stability and possible loss of containers overboard.